nhcarrigan/becca-docs/docs/owner-commands.md

 - `Naomi register`: Sends the current slash command JSON to Discord, updating the registered commands.

+- `Naomi topgg`: Sends the latest server count to TopGG for Becca's bot page.

 - `Naomi unregister <command>`: Unregisters a given command from Discord.

 - `Naomi view`: Provides a list of all registered commands (used to confirm the `register` and `unregister` commands).